oleksandr-dubrov/bluetube/README.md

 +    *--audio-quality QUALITY* - specify ffmpeg/avconv audio quality, 0 (better) or 9 (worse).

 **FYI**.
 In order to get a list of formats available for downloading URL use *-F*.
-For the time being, the most appropriate format is 'mp4[width<=640]+worstaudio' - mp4 where the width is less or equals 640 and with the worst audio.
-In case, there is no mp4 video with audio, then the audio is downloaded separately and merged into *mkv* container.
+For the time being, the most appropriate format is *'mp4[width<=640]+worstaudio'* - mp4 where the width is less or equals 640 and with the worst audio.
+In case there is no mp4 video with any audio track, then the audio is downloaded separately and merged into a *mkv* container.

-#### 8.2.2 *ffmpeg* converts audio and video formats.
+#### 8.2.2 *ffmpeg* converts video files.
-The tool is used to convert video in *webm* format into *3gp*.
+The tool is used to convert video into *3gp*.
 Youtube used to have *3gp* version, but now it doesn't.
-The tools receives the next options:
+The tool receives the next options:

 +   *-y* -  overwrite output files.
 +   *-hide_banner* - hide the banner.